แชร์ผ่าน

 Note

-To sell multiparty private offers, you must have a completed United States or United Kingdom tax profile in Partner Center for marketplace associated with your seller ID.
-You can verify this in Partner Center under the Account settings > Payout and tax profiles > Tax profiles tab.
-The tax profile country/region associated with your seller ID needs to be the United States or United Kingdom.
-If you don't see the Payout and tax profiles in the left navigational menu, contact your marketplace owner role within your company for permissions or to complete this step.
+To sell multiparty private offers, you must have a completed US or UK tax profile in Partner Center for the marketplace associated with your seller ID.
+You can verify this information in Partner Center under the Account settings > Payout and tax profiles > Tax profiles tab.
+The tax profile country/region associated with your seller ID must be the United States or the United Kingdom.
+If you don't see Payout and tax profiles on the left menu, contact your marketplace owner role within your company for permissions or to complete this step.

 File resale certificates (United States)

-Channel partners with a tax profile in the United States must provide your resale certificate(s) to Microsoft via a Support Request at least 5 business days before the sale of any multiparty private offer.
-Your resale certificate(s) must be on file at Microsoft before you sell multiparty private offers, or sales tax might be charged on your purchase as required by various tax laws.
+Channel partners with a tax profile in the United States must provide your resale certificates to Microsoft via a support request at least five business days before the sale of any multiparty private offer.
+Your resale certificates must be on file at Microsoft before you sell multiparty private offers, or sales tax might be charged on your purchase as required by various tax laws.

 • Each state has different exemption certificates for resale in addition to state-approved multi-jurisdictional certificates issued by some organizations.
-Work with your tax advisor to decide what is relevant for your legal address and registered states.
+Work with your tax advisor to decide what's relevant for your legal address and registered states.

-• Depending on your location, your local government might govern your resale certificates in addition to, or in lieu of your state Department of Revenue (or similar department) and must be managed accordingly.
+• Depending on your location, your local government might govern your resale certificates in addition to, or in lieu of, your state Department of Revenue (or similar department), and they must be managed accordingly.

-• While many locations have blanket certificates that are renewed annually, some locations can renew at two or more years.
-Verify this and other information by checking your certificate or contacting your local tax authority.
+• Although many locations have blanket certificates that are renewed annually, some locations can renew at two or more years.
+Verify this timing and other information by checking your certificate or contacting your local tax authority.

 Note

 You can locate your seller ID in Partner Center under Account settings > Identifiers > Publisher within your organizational profile.
-Your company must have a completed United States tax profile in Partner Center for marketplace associated to your seller ID.
-You can verify this in Partner Center under Account settings > Payout and tax profiles > Tax profiles tab.
+Your company must have a completed US tax profile in Partner Center for the marketplace associated with your seller ID.
+You can verify this status in Partner Center under Account settings > Payout and tax profiles > Tax profiles tab.
 The tax profile country/region associated with your seller ID needs to be the United States.
-If you don't see the Payout and tax profiles in the left navigational menu, contact your marketplace owner role within your company for permissions or to complete this step.
+If you don't see the Payout and tax profiles in the left menu, contact your marketplace owner role within your company for permissions or to complete this step.

 Claim tax treaty benefit (United Kingdom)